Hyperautomation in a data-driven organisation is the ability to automate analytics

 Your data sources can be accessed from the cloud.
 Also, determine if this requires you to move all your data need to be moved to the

 The platform should be able to be seamlessly deployed across combinations of on-premises, private cloud, and public cloud sites.
 Find out if the private cloud offerings are available and managed by trusted third parties.

-You should also ascertain if there a full SaaS offering hosted by the vendor, capable of working in a multi-cloud setup.
+You should also ascertain if there is a full SaaS offering hosted by the vendor, capable of working in a multi-cloud setup.

 Data and connectivity